NikolasMsomething/learnery-frontend/README.md

 ![example](https://i.imgur.com/rjJ367C.png)

-> Student's then decide whether they need more time to study the card or are feeling confident.
+> Students then decide whether they need more time to study the card or are feeling confident.

 ![example2](https://i.imgur.com/1x3otnk.png)

-> Student's can also track their progress and mastery statistics!
+> Students can also track their progress and mastery statistics!

 ![example3](https://i.imgur.com/uz3trbX.png)